 Mock Interview Program

 Register with the CSO, and you will be paired with a practicing attorney to conduct an interview.
 Students are given the name and employer of the interviewer ahead of time, and they are to perform research and attend the interview, as though it were real, at the employer's office/firm.
-Students have the option of having the interview videotaped.
+Students have the option of having the interview recorded.
 Afterwards, the interviewer will critique the student and provide helpful tips on how to improve interview skills.
 Complete and submit the online 2015 Mock Interview Program Form to participate.